Privacy Policy

 1.3 Information from Third Parties

 Address Autocomplete.
 When you use address fields in the Services, address queries are sent to Google Places API to provide autocomplete suggestions.
-Google receives the partial address text you type but does not receive patient names or other identifying information alongside it.
+Google receives the partial address text you type but does not receive personal names or other identifying information alongside it.

 Bot Protection.
 We use Cloudflare Turnstile on certain public-facing forms to distinguish legitimate users from automated bots.
 Cloudflare processes visitor IP addresses and interaction signals at its global edge network.
 No cookies are set by Turnstile.